MarieTemple-Boyer/Cannings/README.md

 ## Cannings model used

 In the module p0 is the probability that an individual has no offspring and alpha is such that the probability that an individual has more than k offpsprings is (1-p0) 1/(k^alpha).
-The surviving offspring are then sampled so that there only pop_size offsprings that survived.
+The surviving offspring are then sampled so that there only N offsprings that survived where N is the size of the population.
+If there is less offspring than the population size, offspring are generated using a Wright-Fisher reproduction so that the number of offspring reach exactly the population size.

 The fecundity selection allow the individuals of type A to have more offspring.
 The viability selection allow the offspring of individuals of type A to have more chances to survive.